 - Key – This is where you can set what symbols / colour will represent in your journal.
-My key is relatively straight forward.
-I have a whole board of Key-spiration on my Pinterest page.
+My key is relatively straight forward, and you can download it for free here.

-- Future log – a place to add all the important dates and events for the coming 12 months.
+- Future log – This is a place to add all the important dates and events for the coming 12 months.
 More info on future logs here.

-- Goals (for the new year or recap) – the start of a new journal is a great place to review previous goals and set new ones.
+- Goals – The start of a new journal is a great place to review previous goals and set new ones.

 I personally don’t use an index, which I know for some is a crucial part of their Bullet Journal.
-Instead I mark each month in the journal using a calendar tab and for important pages that I will refer to often, I add a strip of washi to the side of the page!
-This seems to work really well for me… but again Journaling is a individual thing and you have to experiment to find what works for you.
+Instead I mark each month in the journal using a calendar tab sticker.
+For important pages that I refer to often, I add a strip of washi tape to the side of the page!
+This seems to work really well for me… but journaling is a individual thing and you have to experiment to find what works for you.

-Once I have the basics set up I then add in my monthly spread and begin my regular journaling routine of monthly, weekly and daily spreads.
+Once I have the basics set up, I add in my monthly spread and begin my regular journaling routine of monthly, weekly and daily spreads.